SIGN UP FOR MY FREE NEWSLETTER OF MENTAL HEALTH TIPS!

 If for example you are meditating and find yourself criticizing how you are doing it ( for example I can't focus, I'm not a good meditator) mindfulness meditation helps you to note that you are being judgmental and loosen the judgment.
 You say to yourself, my mind is being judgmental, but I don't have to listen to it.

-What is mindfulness meditation: It changes the brain
+What It changes the brain

 Mindfulness meditation is shown to change the brain.
 Recently there has been an abundance of research that shows that the brain is plastic and malleable.
 Meditation is a tool that can actually change the structures of the brain and the neural pathways of the brain.
 For therapists, this strongly suggests that therapy that focuses on mindfulness can do the same.